 The teaching and learning resources provided here act as a faculty resource guide and bank of online information and materials.
 We update this site with supporting documentation from various teaching- and learning-related workshops and seminars and also based on your suggestions.
-We invite you to contribute by contacting us or using our suggestion box.
+We invite you to contribute by contacting us.

 For another collection of resources for teaching at WWU, see also the Teaching Handbook.

 For a regular resource for campus information on issues in teaching and learning at the undergraduate level, see PRAXIS Online.

 Here is a brief description of each category of resources follows: